1169 Sicily earthquake: Tsunami

 The tsunami affected most of the Ionian coast of Sicily and caused inundation from Messina in the north to the mouth of the Simeto River in the south.

 Tsunami deposits correlated with this earthquake have been found both onshore and offshore.
 The tsunami is also thought to be responsible for moving several large boulders from the middle of the sublittoral zone onto the coast between Augusta and Syracuse.

 Eruption of Etna

 Some accounts of this earthquake refer to a major eruption from Etna at the time of the earthquake, blaming most of the deaths in Catania and the tsunami on the eruption.
-However, most later workers believe that the tsunami was triggered by the earthquake and that the only effect on Etna was the collapse of part of the cone above Taormina, with no significant eruption.
+However, most later workers believe the tsunami was triggered by the earthquake and that the only effect on Etna was the collapse of part of the cone above Taormina, with no significant eruption.
 As with the 1693 earthquake the 1169 event seems to have followed after a major period of eruptive activity.
 Calculations have shown that a major eruption may significantly increase the stress on the normal faults to the south-east of the volcano.